-NFL Odds boosts are where the fun and business element of NJ sports betting intersect.
+NFL odds boosts are where the fun and business elements of NJ sports betting intersect.

 They create entertaining wagers for bettors who like something different, especially yardage or team-scoring props.